The order was placed around the end of October 2013 and this review was originally written in early December 2013.

-Like many round flashlights with no "stand", this unit is not designed to be "propped" on something to allow hands-free operation.
+Like many round flashlights with no "stand", this unit is not designed to be "propped" on or against something to allow hands-free operation.

 Keeping the battery fresh, we could easily envision it being stored in one's tool chest until needed.

-As of the date when this review has been written, the price of the Bantam HB 62 on the manufacturer's website is $34.99.
-Some similar units listed on Amazon.com are priced considerably lower.
+As of the date when this review was written, the price of the Bantam HB 62 on the manufacturer's website was $34.99.

-However, Nighthawk Lights places a "Life Time Guarantee" (excluding misuse, abuse and tampering) on their unit -- as long as the unit is registered within 30 days of purchase.
-Do other similar or less expensive units come with such a guarantee?
+However, Nighthawk Lights places a "Life Time Guarantee" (excluding misuse, abuse and tampering) on their unit -- as long as the unit is registered within 30 days of purchase(3).

 Consumers should evaluate the cost versus the value very carefully.